Wondering what the best things to do in Bilbao are? In this article, I will walk you through my top recommendations and tips!

 Right in the heart of Old Town, you’ll find the exquisite Plaza Nueva, a stunning architectural square built in Neoclassical style in 1851.
 Around the entire square are arches leading to arcades full of restaurants and pubs serving up the best Basque fare.

-There are always people in this area but on Sunday mornings, you can really see the square come to life as there’s a massive market where antiques, records, and books are bought and sold.
-Treasure hunting, anyone?
+There are always people in Plaza Nueva but on Sunday mornings, you can really see the square come to life as there’s a massive market where antiques, records, and books are bought and sold.

 A centerpiece of Bilbao, the Guggenheim Museum is a true showstopper in terms of art and architecture.

-The museum itself is the most iconic buildings in all of Basque Country, instantly recognizable from its wildly curving metal facade.
-This Frank Gehry building is a true masterpiece, which is why it’s so fitting that the best modern art collections in Europe are housed within its walls.
+The Guggenheim Museum itself is the most iconic buildings in all of Basque Country, instantly recognizable from its wildly curving metal facade.
+Designed by Frank Gehry, this building is a true masterpiece, which is why it’s so fitting that the best modern art collections in Europe are housed within its walls.

-As this is one of the most popular attractions in Bilbao, consider purchasing a guided tour with a skip-the-line ticket so you can go right in when you arrive!
+As this museum is one of the most popular attractions in Bilbao, consider purchasing a guided tour of the Guggenheim Museum with a skip-the-line ticket so you can go right in when you arrive!
+You can avoid the long queues this way!

-In stark contrast to the Guggenheim, the Museo Bellas Artes is home to the most important collection of fine arts in all of Basque Country.
-The museum has been open since 1914, and since then, the collection has grown remarkably.
+In stark contrast to the Guggenheim, the Museo Bellas Artes (Fine Arts Museum) is home to the most important collection of fine arts in all of Basque Country.
+The museum has been open since 1914, and since then, the collection has grown remarkably and is one of the most visited museums in Bilbao, Spain.

 While we’re on the topic of art, let’s talk about the fantastic bridges in Bilbao that are just artistic as they are functional.